Schinmay31/AI-EMl/README.md

 [Your Name]"

 ## Contributions
-Feel free to open issues, submit PRs, or suggest new features.
+Feel free to open issues, submit PRs, or suggest new features